 We recommend you use the Commercial invoice, as it’s both comprehensive and simple to use.
 You can add rows to the template where necessary and refer to the already given examples on how to fill out some forms.

 The final chapter of this post is dedicated to examples of export documentation management software systems.
 The reason behind this is simple: Today it’s still hard to create and prepare export documentation without getting stuck in tons of manual paper routine.

 Moreover, in freight management and international trade overall, in-time delivery and completely error-free documentation is a priority for all parties in the shipping process.
 That is why using shipping documents management software can be a great solution for your business.

 Export Documentation Software

 It would be impractical to discuss export documents without looking at the export document software providers.
 These cloud-based software systems simplify the creation and management of export documents by automating paper-based freight forwarding and shipping processes.

 Export documentation software providers comparison chart

-We have prepared some providers for your consideration.
-For sure, there are more of them, these ones were chosen from the point of good connectivity, target audience, and extra features.
+We have listed some providers for your consideration.
+While there are more of them, these were chosen for their good connectivity, target audience, and extra features.